Imputed Income

 - Adoption assistance exceeding the annually adjusted amount

-- Some employer gifts, mostly cash and gift cards
+- Some gifts such as cash or gift cards

-In general, excluded benefits are those that are below a certain value threshold or qualify for special treatment, as in the case of health insurance for dependents.
+In general, excluded benefits from imputed income are those that are below a certain value threshold or qualify for special treatment, as in the case of health insurance for dependents.
 Here are some examples:

 - Health insurance for dependents